 The Value of Burial Insurance

-Final expense insurance is worth it for seniors because of the specific benefits it provides.
+Burial insurance for seniors is a great option because of the specific benefits it provides.

 No Medical Exam: These policies go through a simplified issue underwriting process.
 This means that you will never be asked to get a medical exam.
 You can receive insurance quotes and apply over the phone on the same day without leaving home.

 Affordable: Funeral insurance is less expensive than traditional whole life insurance due to the smaller death benefit options.
 Burial coverage comes in custom amounts ranging from $2,000 to $40,000, while traditional policies begin at $50,000 and extend into the millions.
 The more coverage you have, the more you will pay.

 Guaranteed Acceptance Options: Seniors receiving home health care will have limited opportunities for coverage due to their health services.
 However, you can still get coverage through a guaranteed acceptance plan.
 Acceptance is based on each carrier’s risk tolerance and what your pre-existing health concerns are.

 Underwriting Guidelines for Burial Insurance With Home Health Care

 Home health care includes a broad array of health care services given in-home for an injury or illness.
 This is usually a more convenient and less expensive option than being confined to a hospital or nursing home.

 Nearly every burial insurance company will ask if you are a home health care recipient on the application for coverage.
 Most will exclude home health care if you are using it to recover from a surgery or injury where the care is temporary.
 With that said, each company sets its own underwriting criteria based upon what risk they are willing to take on.
 This changes from carrier to carrier.